Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/overlap_xml.md

 </p>
 ```

+This version, though, means that phrases are tagged in two different ways not because they are intrinsically different kinds of content objects, but because of their interaction with the division of the poem into metrical lines.
+The use of pointers also moves the representation of enjambed phrases out of the XML tree model and into TEI markup semantics.
+That is, an XML parser doesn’t know that the separated pieces of an enjambed phrase are a single content object, and it is only on the application level that the semantics of the TEI `@prev` and `@next` attributes notify the processor that the pieces should be recombined.

-This isn’t a problem in LMNL, though, because LMNL ranges, unlike XML elements, are permitted to overlap:
+In comparison, the fact that lines and phrases may overlap isn’t a problem in LMNL because LMNL ranges, unlike XML elements, are permitted to overlap:

 ```
 [sonneteer [id}ozymandias{id]}